 9. Play Street Museum

-If you’re looking for something fun to do with kids, then you’re in luck – the Play Street Museum is a children’s museum that they’ll just love.
+If you’re looking for something fun to do with kids, then you’re in luck – the Play Street Museum is a children’s museum they’ll love.

 This immersive, hands-on attraction will allow your little ones to let loose while playing in the land of make-believe.
 There are crafts, sandboxes, dress-up areas, and more.
 This is a great option on cold or rainy days – or anytime!

 10. Shrine of Saint Philippine Duchesne

-If you’re Catholic or even not, you might be interested to learn that St. Charles, Missouri was once the home of a bonafide saint.
+If you’re Catholic or not, you might be interested to learn that St. Charles, Missouri, was once the home of a bona fide saint.
 Although Rose Philippine Duchesne was born in Grenoble, France, in 1769, she died in St. Charles in 1852.
 She was canonized in 1988.

 She’s famous for being the founder of the controversial Society of the Sacred Heart in the United States.
 She’s interred at the shrine, and you can learn more about her life through a number of informative exhibits if you visit it.